-The 2006 IPCC Guidelines define land remaining in a land-use category as lands that have not undergone any land-use conversion for a period of at least 20 years as a default period.
-The 2006 IPCC Guidelines provide generic and land-use category specific guidance (Chapters 2 and Chapter 4-9, Volume 4) on stock changes in the carbon pools (above-ground and below-ground biomass; dead wood and litter; and soil carbon), and non-CO2 emissions for land remaining in a land-use category for all land-use categories including those containing mineral soils.
-This Chapter updates the 2006 IPCC Guidelines for guidance on SOC stock change factors and non-CO2 emissions from managed lands with IWMS.
+The 2006 IPCC Guidelines define "land remaining in a land-use category" as those lands that have not undergone any land-use conversion for a default period of at least 20 years.
+The 2006 IPCC Guidelines provide generic and land-use category-specific guidance (Chapters 2 and Chapter 4-9, Volume 4) on stock changes in the carbon pools (above-ground and below-ground biomass; dead wood and litter; and soil organic matter), and non- CO_2 emissions for land remaining in a land-use category for all land-use categories including those containing mineral soils.
+This Chapter updates the 2006 IPCC Guidelines for guidance on SOC reference stocks, SOC stock change factors, and non- CO_2 emissions from managed lands with IWMS.